VrushankPatel/taskstream/policies/agriculture_climate_resilient_farming_policy.md

 - **Remote Sensing**: Utilize satellite imagery for crop health and moisture monitoring

 ### Capacity Building
-- **Farmer Training**: Annual climate adaptation training for all personnel
+- **Farmer Training**: Annual climate adaptation training for all personnel, with specialized modules for different crop types
-- **Extension Services**: Partner with agricultural extension for technical support
+- **Extension Services**: Partner with agricultural extension services and NGOs for ongoing technical support
-- **Research Collaboration**: Work with universities on climate adaptation research
+- **Research Collaboration**: Work with universities and research institutions on climate adaptation research and field trials
-- **Knowledge Sharing**: Participate in climate-resilient farming networks
+- **Knowledge Sharing**: Participate in climate-resilient farming networks and share best practices through internal knowledge base
+- **Certification Programs**: Implement climate-smart agriculture certification for farms and personnel

 ## Monitoring and Evaluation